mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 The note says:

-> How fresh and new!
+>> How fresh and new!

 Sun Face Buddha, Moon Face Buddha – so fresh and new, because ... it’s pretty rare to hear “Sun Face Buddha, Moon Face Buddha.”
 There are lots of Buddhas, but he has never heard of “Sun Face Buddha” or “Moon Face Buddha.”
 That’s why Engo says, “how fresh and new!”

 But [it is] not necessarily [a] name.
-He said “Sun Face Buddha” or “Moon Face Buddha”.
-That means, his life is long, his life it short – it doesn’t matter, just a Buddha.
-He can live long, or he has to die; if he has to die now, [does] his body disappear completely, no life anymore, or can he still dwell in nirvana, eternity?
+He said “Sun Face Buddha” or “Moon Face Buddha”; that means [whether] his life is long [or] his life it short, it doesn’t matter: just a Buddha.
+He can live long, or he has to die.
+If he has to die now, [does] his body disappear completely, no life anymore?
+Or can he still dwell in nirvana, eternity?
 Whatever you say, it doesn’t hit the mark.
 If it is true, where can he live?
 That is Buddha.

 ##### 29:09

-> Sustenance for his fledgeling.
+>> Sustenance for his fledgeling.

 Sun Face Buddha, Moon Face Buddha: if this is just to take care of young birds in order to fly in the sky, well, Sun Face Buddha, Moon Face Buddha is a really gentle, soft suggestion how to live, how to affect life and death.
 But we do this; it’s not always [stuck?] in gentleness; there is a very strict, sharp suggestion there too.

 ##### 30:10

+The Verse:

-The Verse.
-[Setchō Zen Master](glossary#setchō-jūken)’s verse for this koan, and also [Engo Zen Master](engo-kokugon) ’s comment on each verse.
+\[This is\] [Setchō Zen Master](glossary#setchō-jūken)’s verse for this koan, and also [Engo Zen Master](engo-kokugon) ’s comment on each verse.

 **Transcriber’s Note:** Here is Setchō Zen Master’s complete verse, without the comments: